John McKay (guitarist): Legacy

-He has influenced several post-punk, noise rock and alternative rock guitarists.
+He has been named as an influence by several post-punk, noise rock and alternative rock guitarists.

 Geordie Walker of Killing Joke said: "The guy's been ripped off so much, he started that flanged chord thing".
-Walker hailed McKay for his style on The Scream: "he came out with these chord structures that I found very refreshing".
+Walker praised McKay for his style on The Scream: "he came out with these chord structures that I found very refreshing".
 When asked "how did playing with the Banshees impact your guitar style" after the 1979's Join Hands tour, Robert Smith of the Cure stated: "It allowed me to experiment.
 I inherited an approach from John [McKay] which was just to have everything full up, really", using "phased/flanged distortion".
 Smith aspired to be like the Banshees: "the great thing about the Banshees was that they had this great wall of noise, which I'd never heard before."

 In an article published in Matter magazine in 1984, Steve Albini of Big Black wrote an "all-time non-comprehensive good guitar list", and included McKay in the section titled "Noise" saying : "The Scream is notable for a couple of things: only now people are trying to copy it, and even now nobody understands how that guitar player got all that pointless noise to stick together as songs".
 Thurston Moore of Sonic Youth cited "Hong Kong Garden" as one of his 25 all-time favourite songs.
 Jim Reid of the Jesus and Mary Chain praised The Scream - era, saying: McKay "was a great guitar player, he was just so inspired."

 Kevin Shields of My Bloody Valentine cited the Banshees-MkI as one of his early influences, and he "saw the Banshees in Ireland in 1979", at one of McKay's last concerts with the group.

 McKay is also revered by other musicians such as Johnny Marr of the Smiths and Boz Boorer (Morrissey's guitarist and composer).
 When asked "who do you regret not going to see live", Marr replied "Siouxsie and the Banshees mk 1".
 Marr cites McKay as one of the guitar players he admires.
 He considered Mckay as somebody "progressive".
-Boorer named him as a "big influence on my playing...That first Siouxsie record was quite incredible sounding, and it started me in thinking that music didn’t have to be any certain way—that there could be many different influences in music and it didn’t have to be a single, strict avenue.
-That first Banshees album has a lot of jarring guitar that rubs against what you’d think was going to or maybe should happen over a part".
+Boorer named him as a "big influence on my playing...That first Siouxsie record was quite incredible sounding, and it started me in thinking that music didn't have to be any certain way—that there could be many different influences in music and it didn't have to be a single, strict avenue.
+That first Banshees album has a lot of jarring guitar that rubs against what you'd think was going to or maybe should happen over a part".